kfir1200/Bootcamp-IIS-Web/README.md

 7. Create a new folder in `C:\inetpub\wwwroot` with your site name.
-8. Copy the files from your project publish directoy, `yourprojectdir\bin\Release\net6.0\publish` to the folder yo've created in step 5.
+8. Copy the files from your project publish directoy, `yourprojectdir\bin\Release\net6.0\publish` to the folder you've created in step 5.

 9. open IIS, right click on "Sites" and then choose "Add Website":